Roldak/roldak.github.io/arrays.md

 ### The transformation

 Now let's transform the code above such that it uses miniboxing and MbArrays.
+First, we should configure the project so that it includes the Miniboxing plugin.
+[You can find more informations about this here](using_sbt.html).

+While rebuilding the project, we can observe that the miniboxing plugin yields different warnings (here, only keeping those that are related to the `ClassTag` version of the MergeSort) :

+{% highlight bash %}
+[warn] .../mb-benchmarks/mergesort-mb/src/main/scala/Main.scala:107: The following code could benefit from miniboxing specialization if the type parameter T of method mergeSort would be marked as "@miniboxed T" (it would be used to instantiate miniboxed type parameter T1 of traitMiniboxedFunction2)
+[warn]         if (comp(a(ai), b(bi))) {
+[warn]             ^
+[warn] .../mb-benchmarks\mergesort-mb\src\main\scala\Main.scala:226: The method miniboxing.example.MergeSort.mergeSort would benefit from miniboxing type parameter T, since it is instantiated by a primitive type.
+[warn]       mergeSortCT(aryC, (a: Int, b: Int) => a < b) [warn]       ^
+[warn] ... warnings found
+{% endhighlight %}

+It basically tells us that our code is suboptimal and could get faster by following the advice that are given for each warning.
+Let's add the `@miniboxed` annotation on the type parameter `T` of the `MergeSort` method.
+Recompiling will yield :

+// TODO  do the rest

 1. Let's first add the line `import MbArray._`.
 2. Then, replace all occurences of the type `Array[T]` by `MbArray[T]`, and all the array instantiations `new Array[T](...)` by `MbArray.empty[T](...)`.